 Twitter notes some of the significant milestone events were:

 - The hashtag (#) first appeared on Twitter in 2007.
-Surprisingly, it was not, nor is it now an official Twitter function.
-Chris Medina, a regular Twitter user, first proposed using a hashtag as a way to mark a tweet with a keyword so that it becomes associated with a category.
+Surprisingly, it was not, nor is it now, an official Twitter function.
+Chris Medina, a regular Twitter user, first proposed using a hashtag to mark a tweet with a keyword so that it becomes associated with a category.
 When tweets have hashtags, a person can search for the hashtag and get all the related tweets about it.

-- In January 2011, the “Arab Spring” political movement arose and its popularity increased by using Twitter.
-Twitter was such a powerful force in support of the Arab Spring movement that serious academic papers where written and published about this new phenomenon.
+- In January 2011, the “Arab Spring” political movement arose, and its popularity increased by using Twitter.
+Twitter was such a powerful force supporting the Arab Spring movement that serious academic papers were written and published about this new phenomenon.